itscelo/Activity-3-CIS602__CIS470-SP26/README.md

 - Edit the file ```classifyTrangles.test.js``` and add new tests cases.
 There are some example test cases added to the ```classifyTrangles.test.js```.

-- You need to add following types of test cases:
+- You need to add the following types of test cases:
 - Robust Boundary Value Test Cases
 <img src="https://github.com/user-attachments/assets/7690e997-1f9e-4a5c-b7e1-96e566b93239" width=60%/>